 - Do nothing

-Based on Facebook’s statements, they probably won’t do anything since increasing the amount of ads in the newsfeed would take away from “personal stories.”
+Based on Facebook’s statements, they probably won’t do anything since increasing the number of ads in the newsfeed would take away from “personal stories.”

 With that in mind, it seems likely that advertisers will have no choice but to compete for the same limited ad space and audience.